vitalii-andriiovskyi/ngx-owl-carousel-o/README.md

         ```

 3. Import `RouterModule` and `Routes` into `AppModule` unless they are imported.
-4. Import `BrowserAnimationsModule` into `AppModule`  unless it is imported.
-5. Import `CarouselModule` into a module which declares a component intended to have a carousel.
+4. Import `CarouselModule` into a module which declares a component intended to have a carousel.

     ```typescript
     import { CarouselModule } from 'ngx-owl-carousel-o';